Fun Facts & Trivia

 Then & Now

-- The first female Zoo keeper was hired in 1975 at the Sacramento Zoo.
-Today, there are twelve female Zoo keepers (and the zoo director is a woman).
+- The first female zookeeper was hired in 1975 at the Sacramento Zoo.
+Today, over 65% of keeper staff are female.

 - The Sacramento Zoo covered 11 acres in 1975 and covers 14.4 acres today.